ja-thomas/autoxgboost/README.md

 # General overview

-autoxgboost aims to find a optimal [xgboost](https://github.com/dmlc/xgboost) model automatically using the machine learning framework [mlr](https://github.com/mlr-org/mlr) and the bayesian optimization framework [mlrMBO](https://github.com/mlr-org/mlrMBO).
+autoxgboost aims to find an optimal [xgboost](https://github.com/dmlc/xgboost) model automatically using the machine learning framework [mlr](https://github.com/mlr-org/mlr) and the bayesian optimization framework [mlrMBO](https://github.com/mlr-org/mlrMBO).

 **Work in progress**!
 This is a very early version, so a lot can change in the future.